 The BCWMC "Trunk System" and Flood Control Project (FCP) are described in Section A.8, Appendix A. Figure A-11 presents the waterbodies and watercourses included in the trunk system.
+The FCP is considered critical infrastructure and includes the 2.4-mile Bassett Creek Tunnel that travels under Minneapolis to the Mississippi River, and several smaller control structures upstream along the trunk system.
+Proper inspection and maintenance of the FCP is crucial to a high priority goal of reducing flood risk throughout the watershed.
 In general, the trunk system includes the primary streams of the watershed (Bassett Creek, Plymouth Creek, North Branch of Bassett Creek, and Sweeney Lake Branch of Bassett Creek), along with connected, significant ponds and storage areas (e.g., Grimes Pond, North and South Rice Ponds) Table A-25 lists the FCP infrastructure and water storage areas; these elements are also shown in Figure A-11.